Tina Mullhollen with daughter Katie, Gift of Life's first baby.

 Since 1995, the Foundation has been a dream come true for many childless couples.
 By helping them counter involuntary childlessness and ease the costly financial burden associated with In Vitro Fertilization treatment, the Foundation has brought life and restored happiness to numerous families.
-More than fifty babies have been born to couples who might otherwise have remained childless had it not been for Mady’s gift of life.
+More than seventy-five babies have been born to couples who might otherwise have remained childless had it not been for Mady’s gift of life.

 The American dream